Amarillo, Texas: History

 By the late 1890s, Amarillo had emerged as one of the world's busiest cattle-shipping points, and its population grew significantly.
-The city became a grain elevator, milling, and feed-manufacturing center after an increase in production of wheat and small grains during the early 1900s.
+The city became a grain elevator, milling, and feed-manufacturing center after an increase in wheat and small grains production during the early 1900s.
 Discovery of natural gas in 1918 and oil three years later brought oil and gas companies to the Amarillo area.

 The United States government bought the Cliffside Gas Field with high helium content in 1927 and the Federal Bureau of Mines began operating the Amarillo Helium plant two years later.
-The plant was the sole producer of commercial helium in the world for a number of years.
+The plant was the sole producer of commercial helium in the world for many years.
 The U.S. National Helium Reserve is stored in the Bush Dome Reservoir at the Cliffside facility.